 The city district Bonames has a name probably dating back to Roman times—it is thought to be derived from bona me(n)sa.
 Further north, Nida (Heddernheim) was also a Roman civitas capital.
 Frankfurt is located in what was originally a swampy portion of the Main valley, a lowland criss-crossed by channels of the river.
 The oldest parts are therefore to be found on the higher portions of the valley, through which passed the Roman road from Mainz (Roman Moguntiacum) to Heddernheim (Roman Nida).

 I recently visited the Archaeological Museum of Frankfurt where are exhibited most of the finds from Nida.
 Also worth seeing in this museum is their unique collection of religious momuments from places of worship dedicated to the god Mithras, and the group of Jupiter columns.
-Unfortunately photography was not permitted.

 Apparently the military occupation in Frankfurt was abandoned during the 2nd century and replaced by a villa.
 Several farm buildings have also been excavated nearby.
 A similar building complex to that of the Roman bath was discovered at the modern Günthersburgpark in the Frankfurt-Bornheim portion of the city.